Data Recovery Best Practices for MSPs

 Communicate with clients

 Your clients hire you to perform managed backup services because they don’t want to be responsible for their own backups.
 This does not mean, however, that you shouldn’t communicate with clients and keep them in the loop.
 On the contrary, make sure your clients are aware of the backup services you offer them, and that they have clear expectations for how long backup recovery will take and what it will entail in the event that disaster strikes.
+(Check out our article to learn more about common backup recovery mistakes.)

 Test, review and update your disaster recovery plan